Bigelow Laboratory for Ocean Sciences: Education programs

 The Laboratory's education activities include high school, undergraduate, postdoctoral, and professional training programs.
 The Laboratory also hosts public events and programs, such as its popular Café Sci series of talks for nonscientists.

 At the high school level, Bigelow Laboratory offers the annual Keller BLOOM (Bigelow Laboratory Orders Of Magnitude) program for Maine high school juniors, as well as the BLOOM Educators program to help Maine teachers to bring ocean science into their classrooms.
 The week-long BLOOM programs offer participants the opportunity to work alongside professional researchers and explore ocean science through field and laboratory work.

 At the undergraduate level, Bigelow Laboratory offers Sea Change, a semester-in-residence program for undergraduate students at its campus.
-Students live in the Laboratory's award-winning residence hall, take classes from Bigelow Laboratory scientists, and gain hands-on experience with cutting-edge research in the lab and in the field.
+Students live in the Laboratory's residence hall, take classes from Bigelow Laboratory scientists, and gain hands-on experience with research in the lab and in the field.

 The Laboratory annually hosts a 10-week internship program as part of the NSF-funded Research Experience for Undergraduates (REU) program.
 Each summer, more than 30 students from across the country travel to East Boothbay to conduct original research under the mentorship of Bigelow Laboratory scientists.